Wobblyyyy/docs/pathfinder2/documentation.md

 parent: Pathfinder2
 ---

-# Pathfinder Documentation
-Because who doesn't love some documentation?
+Who doesn't love some documentation?
 I know I certainly do.
+This is the primary source of documentation for the Pathfinder2 project.
+Although yes, it would definitely be a better idea to separate everything by file, I don't have the energy for that right now, so all of it is getting dumped into one huge file.

 ##### TABLE OF CONTENTS
 * TOC